GreenFlag31/snackbar-library/README.md

 }
 ```

-If you create your own keyframes, I would recommend to create a new file `modal-animations` (.css or preprocessor), and @import it in your `styles.css` (or preprocessor) at the root of the application.
+If you create your own keyframes, I would recommend to create a new file `snackbar-animations` (.css or preprocessor), and @import it in your `styles.css` (or preprocessor) at the root of the application.

 # SSR (Server Side Rendering)

 This library supports Server Side Rendering (SSR).
-The modal will not instantiate during server-side execution, as it requires access to the DOM API.
+The snackbar will not instantiate during server-side execution, as it requires access to the DOM API.

 # DX Friendly